| mnoGoSearch 3.3.14 reference manual: Full-featured search engine software | ||

 Self-links (when a document refers to itself), are ignored and do not affect the document popularity.
 You can also set PopRankSkipSameSite to yes to ignore all internal site links and thus have only inter-site links affect the popularity values.

-By default, the value of the Weight
+By default, the value of the Weight parameter is equal

 to 1 for all servers.
 You can change this value using